RasaHQ/rasa/docs/no_python.rst

 * running python scripts to train and run your bot

 The only part where you need to write python is when you want to define custom actions.
-There's an excellent python library called :ref:`requests <http://docs.python-requests.org/en/master/>`, which makes HTTP programming painless.
+There's an excellent python library called `requests <http://docs.python-requests.org/en/master/>`_, which makes HTTP programming painless.
 If Rasa just needs to interact with your other services over HTTP, your actions will all look something like this: